netdevops/hier_config/docs/advanced-topics.md

     - no logging
 ```

-Or suppose, you want to inspect whether BGP IPv4 AFI's are activated.
+Or suppose, you want to inspect whether BGP IPv4 AFIs are activated.
 You can do this with the following:

 ```yaml
 - lineage: